linux-rdma/rdma-core/doc/rst/perfquery.8.in.rst

 	show port samples control.

 **-a, --all_ports**
-	show aggregated counters for all ports of the destination lid or reset all counters for all ports.
+	show aggregated counters for all ports of the destination lid, reset all counters for all ports, or if multiple ports are specified, aggregate the counters of the specified ports.
 If the destination lid does not support the AllPortSelect flag, all ports will be iterated through to emulate AllPortSelect behavior.

 **-l, --loop_ports**
-	If all ports are selected by the user (either through the **-a** option or port 255) iterate through each port rather than doing than aggregate operation.
+	If all ports are selected by the user (either through the **-a** option or port 255) or multiple ports are specified iterate through each port rather than doing than aggregate operation.

 **-r, --reset_after_read**
 	reset counters after read